 Click the gear icon on the dashboard, then select "Edit" to edit the assignment settings.

-- Details: Add the assignment name and description.
+1. Details: Add the assignment name and description.

-- Submission:
+-

-- Keeping File and/or Link is recommended if you want students to upload any materials associated with their presentation, like their presentation slides or a handout.
-With these options, someone from each group or each student presenting in an individual submission assignment should submit BEFORE giving the presentation.
+- Select File and/or Link if you want students to upload any materials associated with their presentation, for instance, their presentation slides or a handout.

-- Keeping Text is recommended if you want students to type a short introduction or other note that will be visible during the review process.
-With this option, someone from each group or each student presenting in an individual submission assignment should submit BEFORE giving the presentation.
+- Select Text if you want students to type a short introduction or other note that will be visible during the review process.

-- Advanced Reviewing Options: In most cases, you will not want to include any of the advanced reviewing options.
+3b.
+Advanced Reviewing Options: In most cases, you will not want to include any of the advanced reviewing options.
 Students are automatically allowed to review before or without submitting when using a Live Presentation assignment.

-- Grading: You can keep or adjust the grading options.
+4. Grading: You can keep or adjust the grading options.

 - Grade curve: If you expect most students to do well, you could raise the mean.
 If you expect most students to score between 75% and 95% on their presentation, keep the mean of 85.